CumulusNetworks/cldemo-evpn/README.md

 ![Topology](mlag.png)

-Quickstart: Run the DCI (Datacenter Interconnect) iBGP Demo
+Quickstart: DCI (Datacenter Interconnect) iBGP Demo
 ------------------------
 NOTE: Due to the size the DCI demo is only supported on KVM